Earn 1.11% APY on your money with an Alliant High-Rate Savings Account.

 Yes, joint owners can view your teen’s checking and savings accounts once given access.
 To view Alliant joint account(s) within online banking, the primary account owner must first give access.

 For teen checking accounts, your teen should log in to Alliant Online Banking, then:

 4. Select the account(s) your teen would like you to have access to

 5. Click the “Update” button

-After your teen completes the above steps, you can then log in to your own Alliant Online Banking account or Alliant Mobile Banking App and view your teen’s checking account.
+After your teen completes the above steps, you can then log in to your own Alliant Online Banking to view your teen’s checking account.

-You can transfer funds from your Alliant accounts to your teen’s accounts by using our “Transfer Money” module within Alliant Online Banking.
+You can transfer funds to your teen’s account by using our “Transfer Money” module within Alliant Online Banking.
 Transfers can be made member-to-member or to external accounts and can be scheduled as one-time or setup to be recurring.